sjefvanleeuwen/generative-ai-ethics-policy/12-Accessibility-and-Inclusion.md

 **Objective**

-Ensure that generative AI systems and their outputs are designed, developed, and deployed to be accessible to all users � including people with disabilities � and promote equitable outcomes.
+Ensure that generative AI systems and their outputs are designed, developed, and deployed to be accessible to all users &mdash; including people with disabilities &mdash; and promote equitable outcomes.

 **Scope**